Strand PHIL.IV Volunteering and Service

 Discuss how much money you would like to raise for the soup kitchen and discuss how prices will be determined.

-Work together as a class to plan the fundraising event.
+Work together to plan the fundraising event.
 Plan snacks and share responsibilities for carrying out the event.

 Any money raised should be presented to the soup kitchen director.

-After the event, have students reflect in writing about the success of the fundraiser.
+After the event, reflect in writing about the success of the fundraiser.